 William "Bill" Kemper Adams

-Funeral services for William "Bill" Kemper Adams, 87, of Cookeville, will be held at 11 a.m.
-Saturday, April 22, at First Baptist Church in Cookeville.
-Burial will follow in Cookeville City Cemetery.
+Funeral services for Mr. William Kemper Adams, 87, of Cookeville, will be held at 11 a.m. on Saturday, April 22, at First Baptist Church in Cookeville, with Pastors Tim Adams and Steve Thornton officiating.
+Interment will follow in Cookeville City Cemetery.

 Start the conversation, or Read more at Herald-Citizen.